Jeremy-Duval-PhD/Brain_Tumor_MRI_Dataset/docs/docs/notebook.md

 The view is almost completely axial (from the top).
 There are a maximum of ten cases for sagittal and coronal views in each tumor class.
 We might need to exclude theirs ?

-#### Images intensity
+#### Images intensity / contrast

-The brightness intensity was evaluated using a z-score threshold of 2.576 (1% extremes).
+* The brightness intensity was evaluated using a z-score threshold of 2.576 (1% extremes).
 This suggests 158 cases out of 1595 (9.91%) in 'notumor', 22 out of 1339 (1.64%) in 'meningioma', one out of 1457 (0.07%) in 'pituitary', and none out of 1321 in 'glioma'.

-Based on the results of the pairwise z-test, it does not seem that the mean intensity is significantly different between the classes.
+* Based on the results of the pairwise z-test, it does not seem that the mean intensity is significantly different between the classes.

-#### Images contrast
+* A comparison of class variances using the Levene test suggests high statistical differences.
+The next step is to retry the test after normalising the images and cropping the borders.

 ### Advenced